aklivity/zilla/examples/sse.kafka.fanout/README.md

 # sse.kafka.fanout
-Listens on http port `8080` or https port `9090` and will stream back whatever is published to the `zilla` topic in Kafka.
+Listens on http port `8080` or https port `9090` and will stream back whatever is published to the `events` topic in Kafka.

 ### Requirements
  - Docker 20.10+